muratk3n/thirdwave/en/2020/04/asia-minor-population.md

 # Population of Asia Minor

-Analysis using the Seshat data below.
-We used the Equinox-2020 dataset,
+Analysis using the Seshat data; We used the Equinox-2020 dataset,

 http://seshatdatabank.info/datasets/

 The encoding of this dataset carries different attributes in seperate rows, instead of columns, so preprocessing was necessary.

-We filter out population and territory data for Anatolia, and adjust the population for the current size of TR, ~780K sq meters.
-This way in a sense we are always looking at "the same area" no matter which empire, gov that seems to be in charge, however big, in that region.
+We filter out population and territory data for Asia Minor, adjust the population for the current size of TR, ~800K sq meters.
+This way we are always looking at the same area, no matter under which gov that happened to b around, however big or small in that region.

 ```python